Chymyst/chymyst-core/docs/roadmap.md

  2 * 4 - allow molecule values to be parameterized types or even higher-kinded types?
 Need to test this.

  2 * 2 - make memory profiling / benchmarking; how many molecules can we have per 1 GB of RAM?

- 2 * 2 - annotate thread pools with names.
-Make a macro for auto-naming thread pools of various kinds.

  2 * 2 - add tests for Pool such that we submit a closure that sleeps and then submit another closure.
 Should get / or not get the RejectedExecutionException